utep-cs-systems-courses/project1-shell-bryanramos/README.md

 ` export PS1="\u@\h [\$(date +%k:%M:%S)]>" `

 The current time will be shown in the prompt.
+Otherwise the default `$` will be shown.

 ## Unix Shell